'A stalwart': World mourns Britain's Queen Elizabeth II

 Elizabeth, who the White House said had met with 14 American presidents, "was a stateswoman of unmatched dignity and constancy who deepened the bedrock alliance between the United Kingdom and the United States,” he and first lady Jill Biden said in a statement, saying she "she defined an era.”

-“For most Canadians, we have known no other sovereign,” Canadian Prime Minister Justin Trudeau said in a statement.
+“For most Canadians, we have known no other sovereign,” Canadian Prime Minister Justin Trudeau said.
 He called her “a constant presence in our lives — and her service to Canadians will forever remain an important part of our country’s history.”

 The queen’s death comes as a growing number of British territories in the Caribbean seek to replace the monarch with their own heads of state amid demands that Britain apologize for its colonial-era abuses and award its former colonies slavery reparations.